-Opthalmic migraines much more commonly (but incorrectly) called “ocular migraines” by laypeople are painless, temporary visual disturbances that can affect one or both eyes and may last only 20 – 30 minutes.
+Ophthalmic migraines much more commonly (but incorrectly) called “ocular migraines” by laypeople are painless, temporary visual disturbances that can affect one or both eyes and may last only 20 – 30 minutes.
 If the visual disturbance is followed by a throbbing one-sided headache, it is referred to as “migraine with aura” (classic migraine) and the visual disturbance is called an aura rather than an ocular migraine.
-A migraine without a visual disturbance is called a migraine without aura (common migraine). ocular/opthalmic migraines are believed to have the same causes as migraine headaches.
-Unfortunately a visit to the eye doctor may not help much in terms of how to treat or prevent ocular migraines as the vision symptoms that accompany ocular migraines are not related directly to the eyes but rather to the migraine activity in the brain.
+A migraine without a visual disturbance is called a migraine without aura (common migraine). ocular/ophthalmic migraines are believed to have the same causes as migraine headaches.
+Unfortunately, a visit to the eye doctor may not help much in terms of how to treat or prevent ocular migraines as the visual symptoms that accompany ocular migraines are not related directly to the eyes but rather to the migraine activity in the brain.

 Children’s Headaches Rarely Linked to Vision Problems

 Regarding headaches… In a study conducted by pediatric ophthalmologists at Albany Medical Center in New York State, researchers reviewed medical records of children under age 18 who were seen at the clinic between 2002 – 2011 and all had received complete eye examinations.
 The findings showed there was no significant correlation between children’s frequent headaches and a need for vision correction.
 “We hope our study will reassure parents that in most cases, their children’s headaches are not related to vision or eye problems…” said Zachary Roth, MD, an ophthalmologist who led the research team.